 Best camp for older teensWhat to look for: A camp with a programme specifically for children of their age group eg.15-17 years, activities that interest your teen, camps that encourage independence, leadership, self-sufficiency.
 Camps that only accept older teens can be better if it’s your teen’s first time joining that camp, as they tend to avoid cliques and friendship groups if kids have been attending the same camp for a long time.
 Our suggestions: Global Youth Village : Run as a not-for-profit agency and based in the beautiful blue ridge mountains in Virginia, this camp is for those aged 15-19 who want to learn how to change the world.
 Their camp offers a programme of learning about leadership, community responsibility and sustainable development issues.
 Teen Camp based in the state of Maine in the USA, this camp invites only teenagers aged 13-17,and has a big international cohort of campers too at around 30%.
 It offers a programme, actiities and schedule specifically designed for teens.
 Best adventure abroad camps What to look for: For those looking for a real adventure or holiday, camps can offer this too!
 These will likely appeal to more adventurous older children and teens, but look for those with a well established programme and experience operating in the countries they are in to make sure the programme will run smoothly.
 Our suggestions: The Road Less Travelled: there’s some serious adventure packed into the programmes offered by this company, in exciting locations all over the world from the Ecuador to Norway to Tanzania, for active, adventure seeking teens.
 Active Travel : Based in France, Active Travel Camp is essentially a holiday for teens aged 11-16, visiting three different locations over three weeks.
 Places are limited to only 45 per session, so sign up early!

 Best first camp for younger children (3-5 years)What to look for: A camp with a programme adapted for younger children, shorter days for those under 5 years, camps that splits children by age and ability level, experienced counsellors.
 Our suggestions: Altitude Camps ‘marmot’ programme offers a half day specialised programme for those aged 3-5 years, and a day camp only option for those age 6 years before they can join the residential camp.
 The International Montessori school offer a great programme of summer camps for young children in the UK, with different themed for each week, open to all children whether they are attending an international Montessori school or not.
 Best camp for learning languages & speciality camps What to look for: Depending on the age of your child you might be looking for different things; for younger children with some experience of the language, doing an activity or adventure camp and being fully immersed in the language with no formal lessons can be the best way!
 For older children wanting to work on their language skills, an immersive language camp including formal lessons so they can also practice their writing and reading is usually best.
 Our suggestions: Alpadia offer language camps all over Europe for ages 8-17 years, learning French, English, and German.
 Language lessons are 20 hours per week, plus other activities in the afternoons such as swimming, games or sports.
 Village Camps offer a huge selection of specialised camp programmes including those specialised for languages, performing arts, sports leadership.
 Offerings depend on country, age and programme, but they are based in Europe and Canada.
 Each summer, thousands of new and returning staff set out to far flung corners of the world to work on summer camps during the long summer holidays.
+So what are the benefits of working at a summer camp?
 If you’re thinking about working on a camp for the first time, or perhaps you’re thinking of applying to work on our camp in Verbier, you might be wondering what camp life is really like for staff.
 We caught up with one of our own camp activity leaders Caitlin who works on our international camps in Verbier, to ask what she thought were the biggest pros of working for a summer camp.
 Over to Caitlin, for her top 10 reasons to work at summer camp!

 1 – There is never a dull moment!The enthusiasm we see from our campers fuels us for the day!
 At summer camps, campers are offered an amazing range of different activities, day trips and evening programmes, some of which may include activities or games even you may not have tried before training week.
 The children are never bored, and you are also joining in with doing different activities each day with them, so neither are you!
 You also may find you become very passionate about the activities.
 For me, I take our 3 to 5-year-old campers pond dipping which they absolutely love.
 It doesn’t feel like work to me.
 You’ll need to bring with you lots of enthusiasm and energy, though!